TonyBardo/TonyBardo/README.md

 - Translating statistical output into actionable insight

 Selected applied research and modeling examples are linked throughout this repository

+My expertise in communicating quantitative methods is further demonstrated in my teaching materials, which can be found [here](https://github.com/TonyBardo/teaching-materials).

 ---
 ### 📬 Connect